H365; Short form: FESHS

 Counselling and Psychotherapy Studies Undergraduate , BA (Hons), Full-time and Part-time

-Nursing (Children) Undergraduate , BSc (Hons) - Pre-registration, Full-time
+Nursing with registered Nurse (Children and Young People) Undergraduate , BSc (Hons) - Pre-registration, Full-time

-Nursing (Adult) Undergraduate , BSc (Hons) - Pre-registration, Full-time
+Nursing with registered Nurse (Adult) Undergraduate , BSc (Hons) - Pre-registration, Full-time

-Nursing (Mental Health) Undergraduate , BSc (Hons) - Pre-registration, Full-time
+Nursing with registered Nurse (Mental Health) Undergraduate , BSc (Hons) - Pre-registration, Full-time

 This course will not equip you to register as a Nurse, Midwife or Doctor but will instead provide you with opportunities to work on the wider aspects of public health and education related directly to sexual healthcare and practice.